-In connection with the asset purchase agreement, the Company and its wholly-owned subsidiary, PMI, entered into a manufacturing agreement (the "Manufacturing Agreement") with Mylan.
+In connection with the asset purchase agreement, the Company and its wholly-owned subsidiary, PMI, entered into a manufacturing agreement (the "Manufacturing Agreement") with Mylan Consumer Healthcare Inc. (formerly known as Meda Consumer Healthcare Inc.) ("MCH") and Mylan Inc. (together with MCH, "Mylan".
 Pursuant to the terms of the Manufacturing Agreement, Mylan (or an affiliate or designee) purchased the inventory of the Company's Cold-EEZE® brand and product line, and PMI agreed to manufacture certain products for Mylan, as described in the Manufacturing Agreement, at prices that reflect current market conditions for such products and include an agreed upon mark-up on our costs.
+On May 1, 2021, the Manufacturing Agreement was assigned by Mylan to Nurya Brands, Inc. ("Nurya") in connection with Nurya's acquisitions of certain assets from Mylan, including the Cold-EEZE® brand and product line.
 Unless terminated sooner by the parties, the Manufacturing Agreement will remain in effect until March 29, 2022.
-Thereafter, the Manufacturing Agreement may be renewed by Mylan for up to five successive one-year periods by providing notice of its intent to renew not less than 90 days prior to the expiration of the then-current term.
+Thereafter, the Manufacturing Agreement may be renewed by Nurya for up to five successive one-year periods by providing notice of its intent to renew not less than 90 days prior to the expiration of the then-current term.